S3-working-group/s3-practical-guide/S3-practical-guide.md

 It's also possible to understand a domain in relation to organizational drivers:

 -   the domain's **primary driver** - the main driver the people accounting for that domain (the _delegatees_) respond to
--   the set of subdrivers the organization may benefit from addressing when responding to the primary driver, which include :
+-   the set of subdrivers the organization may benefit from addressing when responding to the primary driver, which include:
     -   **key responsibilities** (any driver following directly from the domain's primary driver)
     -   drivers for **constraints** (which typically relate to the organization's wider context)